nagakushal786/REST-E-com/README.md

-This is a backend based application of a regularly working e-commerce website created with ExpressJS, MongoDB with mongoose along with documentation samples in various versions
+# An E-commerce website built as a backend application